New Arrivals Program

-- speak a language other than English as their first language
+- are newly arrived in Australia and speak a language other than English as their first language

 - require on-arrival, initial intensive English language support as they are at the beginning or emerging phase of English language proficiency as assessed against the Australian Curriculum, Assessment and Reporting Authority (ACARA) EAL/D learning progression (PDF 488 KB)